caseydean8/bamazon-cli/README.md

 # bamazon-cli

-Bamazon is a command line program utilizing node.js and MySql server, and is dependent on node packages inquirer and msql.
+Bamazon is a command line program utilizing node.js and MySql server, and is dependent on node packages inquirer and mysql.

 When opened, the user is given a list of items with prices.